aanbari1337/rcc/README.md

 ## Questions
 - How did you decide on the technical and architectural choices used as part of your solution?
     - Sass because it offers features such as variables, nesting, mixins and importing.
-    - Css module to avoid conflict.
+    - Css module promote better collaboration within development teams.
+With scoped and modular styles, different team members can work on components independently without         interfering with each other's styles.
 - Are there any improvements you could make to your submission?
     - Using react-query because it simplifies and optimizes data fetching in React applications, offering improved performance, caching, synchronization, error handling, and a great developer experience.
-    - adding fallback image in the PokemonDetail component
+    - adding fallback Image in the PokemonDetail component
 - What would you do differently if you were allocated more time?
     - Using Typescript.
+    - Improve loading components by using awesome skeletons

 ## Quick Start